jthuraisamy/ioctlpus/README.md

 ## Tentative Roadmap

-- [ ] Create handles using Device Interface GUIDs in addition to symbolic links.
+- [x] Create handles using Device Interface GUIDs in addition to symbolic links.
 - [ ] Persist requests to SQLite databases.
+- [ ] Apply filters to request history.
-- [ ] Integrate Kaitai Struct to define and view buffer structures.
+- [ ] Integrate Kaitai Struct to define and view buffer structures ([inspired by](https://github.com/kaitai-io/kaitai_struct_webide/wiki/Features)).
 - [ ] Develop an API to use the tool headlessly (e.g. for fuzzing).
 - [ ] Design a cool logo.